Behavior of Quillen (co)homology with respect to adjunctions: Examples

 In $\Gp$ as well as in $\Ab$, we think of the module as the kernel of the split extension, and in this case, a $G$-module $M$ is sent to the abelian group $M_G$. \end{proof}

-\begin{remark} In $\Ab$, a Beck module consists only of a split extension with the data of the splitting.
-Therefore, any functor $F \colon \CC \to \Ab$ passes to Beck modules.
-We've shown it explicitly for $Com$ and identified the induced functor. \end{remark}

-Let us describe the effect of the adjunction $Com \colon \Gp \rla \Ab \colon \io$ on Quillen homology.
-Note that the right adjoint $\io$ preserves regular epis, which are just surjections.
+Let us describe the effect of the adjunction $Ab \colon \Gp \rla \Ab \colon \io$ on Quillen homology.
+Note that the right adjoint $\io$ preserves regular epimorphisms, which are just surjections.
 Hence, the prolonged adjunctions are Quillen pairs.

 Note also that the unit of the adjunction is $\eta_G \colon G \surj G/[G,G]$ and the counit is the identity.
 We work with a ground object $G$ in $\Gp$, since we get nothing new from a ground object in $\Ab$.
-The comparison diagram (\ref{DiagAdjHAc}) becomes:
+The comparison diagram \eqref{DiagAdjHAc} becomes:

 and by \ref{ComparDiag}, it prolongs to four Quillen pairs.
-Here $Src$ is the ``source'' functor, which is the abelianization over any abelian group, and $Triv$ is the functor assigning to an abelian group the trivial $G$-action.
+Here $\Src$ is the ``source'' functor, which is the abelianization over any abelian group, and $\Triv$ is the functor assigning to an abelian group the trivial $G$-action.
 Indeed, the right adjoint on Beck modules is $\eta_G^* \io$.
-Given a Beck module $Com(G) \op A$, view it as a split extension of groups, which means $A$ has a trivial $Com(G)$ action, and then pull the action back along $\eta_G \colon G \to G/[G,G]$, which endows $A$ with the trivial $G$-action.
+Given a Beck module $Ab(G) \op A$, view it as a split extension of groups, which means $A$ has a trivial $Ab(G)$ action, and then pull the action back along $\eta_G \colon G \to G/[G,G]$, which endows $A$ with the trivial $G$-action.